luisomoreau/ESP32-cam-MQTT/README.md

 * [Aliexpress](https://fr.aliexpress.com/item/1005001900359624.html)
 * [Amazon](https://www.amazon.fr/diymore-d%C3%A9veloppement-Bluetooth-ESP32-CAM-MB-Dual-core/dp/B08P1NMPLL)

-The external antenna is optional but will give you a better Wifi coverage
+The external antenna is optional but will give you a better Wifi coverage.

 ## Prerequisties